 Rosie Cooper is a London-based IT specialist with an MA in geography.
 She is a podcast maven with a love of deep-dives into the internet, as well as the great outdoors, extreme weather, and true crime stories.
 This is her first book for children.

 Harriet Russell is a London-based artist.
-She has written and illustrated six books for children and is the illustrator of the activity series This Book Thinks You’re a …, which has sold in over twenty languages.
+She has written and illustrated eight books for children and is the illustrator of the activity series This Book Thinks You’re a …, which has sold in over twenty languages.